We provide research training in both accounting and finance which will prepare you for a demanding career as:

 PhD in Accounting

-We look for a good Masters degree or a first-class UK Honours degree, or overseas equivalent, in accounting.
-Qualified and part-qualified accountants with a first degree in social sciences or humanities are also encouraged to apply.
+Honours degree and Masters degree in accounting (or equivalent).
+Qualified and part-qualified accountants with first degree in social sciences or humanities are also encouraged to apply.

 PhD in Finance

-You'll need a good Masters degree or a first-class UK Honours degree, or overseas equivalent, in finance, economics, accounting or mathematics.
+Masters degree or equivalent, particularly in finance, economics, accounting or mathematics.

 Before you apply